kasa031/PastLife/README.md

 - No backend server required - fully client-side
 - For production use, consider migrating to a proper database and backend
 - AI features require OpenRouter API key (optional - basic analysis available without)

+## Screenshots

+_Screenshots coming soon!_

+To add screenshots:
+1. Take screenshots of key features
+2. Save them in `docs/screenshots/`
+3. Update this section with image links

 ## 🔒 Security